NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/HPSS.rst

 commands, establish directory permissions carefully.

 .. rubric:: HSI Examples
-   :name: hsi-examples

 .. rubric:: Moving Files/Directories in HPSS Using HSI Example
-   :name: moving-filesdirectories-in-hpss-using-hsi-example

 To mv a directory or file to a new location in HPSS: